Not all of the light switches in the hall are in obvious places, so here is a brief guide as to their position and function.

 Microphones may also be used through the same system.

 The apparatus is stored in a cabinet behind the curtains at the front of the stage (right-hand side as you look from the hall).
 Access is via the fixed steps from the servery, or moveable steps at the front of the stage.
-If you need light on stage to access the cabinet, the switch by the sliding door on the chair store side turns on the 'cleaning light'

 To operate the Sound System, turn on the big red switch on the wall above